INTERNATIONAL ADVISORY BOARD

 Srisombat Chokprajakchat (Thailand)

-program director in the Doctoral Program in Criminology, Justice
+director in the Doctoral Program in Criminology, Justice

 Administration and Society at Faculty of Social Sciences and